openSUSE/openSUSE-docs-revamped-temp/project/docs/alternative_procurement.md

 ## Third-party remote providers

-We use "third-party remote providers" to mean for websites, services or remote machines offering automatic installation using scripts provided along with the desired application.
+We use "third-party remote providers" to mean websites, services or remote machines offering automatic installation using scripts provided along with the desired application.

 Since the details of the installation depend on custom-made installation scripts, your experience with this method can vary significantly from one provider to another.
 Thoroughly follow the instructions mentioned by the provider.